cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **deletion_rules[]**
 (mandatory)
-<br>List of deletion rules, in case different satellites need different approaches
+<br>List of deletion rules, in case different satellites need different approaches.
+Order of the the rules in this array must be obeyed.

 → “load” deletion_rules[]